T3gu1a/D-algebraic-functions/README.md

 2. [Operations for D-algebraic functions](https://arxiv.org/abs/2304.09675).
 Bertrand Teguia Tabuguia.
 April 2023.

-3. [Arithmetic of D-algebraic functions](https://) (link to come).
-Bertrand Teguia Tabuguia. _Work in progress_.
-We investigate multivariate D-algebraic functions in more details here.
+3. [Arithmetic of D-algebraic functions](https://arxiv.org/abs/2305.00702).
+Bertrand Teguia Tabuguia.
+May 2023.
+Completing the univariate setting and extending the computations to the multivariate case.
+Check it out!